 “I am an apostate, Fenris.”

-"But they aren't all…" Fenris pressed a gauntleted hand against his forehead.
-Perhaps coming here half-drunk had been a bad idea.
-"This… isn't why I came here."
-He passed Kaiden as he headed toward the courtyard.
+“But they aren’t all…” Fenris pressed a gauntleted hand against his forehead.
+Coming here half-drunk had been a bad idea.
+“This… isn’t why I came here.”
+He passed Kaiden as he moved to leave the courtyard.

 “So you’re just going to leave?”
 Contact.
 Fenris felt the magical energy in the hand that grabbed his arm coursing along his lyrium tattoos.
 He was back in Minrathaus, Danarius grabbing his arm.
 “Leaving so soon, my pet?”